There are two conflicting beliefs about the history of Handfasting:

 beside the altar.
 Wildflowers may be spread inside the circle.
-The bridal couple stands to the east of the circle.
+The bridal couple stands some distance to the east of the circle.
 They wear circlets of flowers.
 Friends and family are gathered around the

 ||The presider rings a bell three times to indicate the start of the

 ritual and to demarcate divisions within the handfasting ceremony.

 ||The couple approaches the circle from the east -- the direction of

 sunrise; this symbolizes growth in their relationship.
-They walk once around the circle and enter from the east.
+They walk once around the guests and enter the circle from the east.

 ||The presider explains to the guests the significance of the ritual